RudderStack-managed Plans vs. RudderStack Open Source

-Compare features and setup options in RudderStack’s free and paid plans against RudderStack Open Source.
+Compare features and setup options in the RudderStack-managed plans against RudderStack Open Source.

-This guide compares the features available in a RudderStack-hosted setup (Free, Starter, Growth, and Enterprise plans) against a self-hosted RudderStack Open Source deployment.
+This guide compares the features available in RudderStack-managed plans (Free, Growth, and Enterprise) against a self-hosted RudderStack Open Source deployment.

 Use this guide to decide which setup fits your environment and data needs, especially if you’re evaluating RudderStack in a build vs. buy context.